dudintv/vizartist-scripts/dudin-flex/README.md

 Known issue:

-* It doen't support VizArtist 4.3 if you use it with one child container.
+* It doesn't support VizArtist 4.3 (and above) with one child container.
 I'll fix with the next version.

 #### Version 1.3.1 (29 April 2021)
 * fix: working with crazy shifted center points by X-axis